 We use a lot of things to self-medicate our pain and feelings.
 Everything from drugs (both prescription and otherwise), alcohol, cigarettes, chocolate, sugar, ice-cream, sex, exercise and more.
 They may mask our feelings or make us feel better in the short term but they do nothing to change the circumstances under which those feelings arise in the first place.

 Think about how you feel when you self-medicate.
 Does it make you feel calmer and less anxious?
 Does it make you feel happier?
 Does it give you more energy?
-Is the relief that self-medicating gives you followed by a low or some guilt?
+Is the relief that self-medicating gives you followed by a low mood or some guilt?
 Do you then repeat the cycle?
-Can we (you and I) as a team get below the surface and understand what is going on for you so that we can start to make some changes or maybe just plan for changes in the future when you’re ready?
+Can we (you and I) as a team get below the surface and understand what is going on for you so that we can start to make some changes or maybe just start planning for changes in the future when you’re ready?